Requirements for Swine to enter the State of Hawaii – 2016

 - Swine Enteric Coronavirus disease (SECD) includes Porcine Epidemic Diarrhea virus (PEDv) and Porcine Delta Coronavirus (PDCoV).
 All breeding/pet swine entering the State shall have fecal samples tested negative for SECD by PCR, as required by the Hawaii State Veterinarian within 14 days of entry.
 All lots of feeder and market hogs entering the State shall be tested negative for SECD diseases by PCR, as required by the Hawaii State Veterinarian within 14 days of entry.
-Contact the Hawaii State Veterinarian to determine the sample method and number of hogs to be tested – (808) 483-7113
+Contact the Hawaii State Veterinarian to determine the number of hogs to be tested – (808) 483-7113

 - Have originated in a herd in which there have been no cases of pseudorabies during the twelve-month period preceding shipment.